bravit/distributed-calculator/README.md

 # Distributed calculator

-This demo project is an adaptaion of the [distributed-calculator tutorial](https://github.com/dapr/quickstarts/blob/master/tutorials/distributed-calculator) from the [beatiful collection of Dapr quickstarts and tutorials](https://github.com/dapr/quickstarts).
+This demo project is an adaptaion of the [distributed-calculator tutorial](https://github.com/dapr/quickstarts/blob/master/tutorials/distributed-calculator) from the [beautiful collection of Dapr quickstarts and tutorials](https://github.com/dapr/quickstarts).
 It showcases Fleet as a polyglot IDE and demonstrates features like smart mode, run configurations, debugging, integration with Git and Docker, remote development, and remote collaboration.

 ![Calculator Screenshot](./img/calculator-screenshot.png)